Dog Fall Kills Three Passers-by, 1988

 A small, delicate lady named Señorita Espina halted her slow walk along the Buenos Aires pavement in just the wrong spot.
 She turned to admire a lush carpet in a shop window; she admired it for its vivid colours as much as the fact her fading eyesight made it hard to enjoy the sight of anything much further away.

-A sharp canine yelp made her jerk her head up.
 A heavy thump and moan caused other pedestrians to jerk their heads around in turn.

 Catchi left his cherished human boy without a chance for even a farewell head pat.
 His journey to the next life abruptly commenced, now at the heel of his new grey-haired companion.